logo

 We established a standard load condition for design and comparison with fixed support of anchor bolts where they meet the concrete and a 5# horizontal force applied at the topmost part of the pier assembly in the weakest direction.
 Five pounds has been used previously by others as a reasonable force to simulate a bump, wind puff, and other forces acting on the pier.
 It's also large enough to far overshadow the torque created by the mount itself.
 It's a subjective but appropriate and consistent force to standardize performance measures.

 Material selection is critical to telescope pier performance and price.
 Aluminum is 3x lighter than steel but mass is our friend so aluminum's lightness is working against us.
 Aluminum is also 3x more flexible than steel so we need a lot more of it.
 It’s 3x the cost of steel and it doesn’t play well with concrete.
-Everything about aluminum is working against us in a telescope pier so you won’t find any aluminum in the MOAP.
+Everything about aluminum is working against us in a telescope pier so you won’t find any aluminum in our piers.

 We also design and fabricate custom piers such as equatorial piers, offset piers, and other less common designs.
 Please contact us to discuss your unique requirements and performance specifications.
 We'll put our engineering talent, creativity, and ingenuity to work to make your project an outstanding performer.
 We send you the engineering analysis for your approval prior to fabrication.

 Please contact us to answer questions and define the specifics of your pier.
+Call or text Jim at 325-669-2584 or email us at

-[email protected]
+jim@mccathren.com

 • Your contact information.